Use and care

 Tips for cleaning your hearing aids:

 - Remove earwax.
-It is important to remove earwax from your hearing aid to prevent temporary malfunction or permanent damage.
+It is important to remove earwax from your hearing aids to prevent temporary malfunction or permanent damage.
 When you purchase your hearing aids, you should receive cleaning tools including a soft brush and small picks or loops.
 Follow the manufacturer’s instructions for cleaning your hearing aids.
 If you cannot remove all the earwax, your hearing professional can help.

 - When you remove your hearing aids at night, wipe them with a dry soft cloth.
 Do not use water, alcohol swabs or cleaning solvents as they can break down or damage your hearing aids.